The Arts Academy at Benjamin Rush: Athletics

 Rush Arts offers 7 Varsity sports for girls and 2 Varsity sports for boys.
 The sports offered to girls are volleyball, soccer, field hockey, basketball, and softball and flag football.
 The boys sports are basketball and bowling.
 This unbalanced offering of sports is due to the make up of the school population which is approximately 66% female.

 In addition, due to the low number of males at the school, the school is involved in cooperative partnerships with George Washington High School for boys soccer, football, Wrestling, Volleyball and Lacrosse and a cooperative partnership with Swenson high school for Baseball and all students may compete as independent athletes for the Philadelphia Public League is sports like Tennis, Golf, Cross Country, Swimming and Track and Field.

 Furthermore, there are several intramural sports that occur before school, during advisory and after school to help further the opportunity for sports participation including basketball, badminton, soccer, volleyball, football, hockey and ultimate frisbee.

 Extracurricular activities

-Since its establishment, The Arts Academy at Benjamin Rush has offered a number of extracurricular activities for students to participate in.
-Among these are: